just3ws/just3ws.github.io/README.md

 **Hello.
 Finding a software developer to hire is not easy but let me ask you a few questions to see if I can help you out.**

-Are you looking for a software developer to enhance your team or can work independantly?
+Are you looking for a software developer to enhance your team or can work independently?

 How about a developer that can build a solid and maintainable software foundation for your business?